lmonica97/Keytsy/README.md

   <img src="https://github.com/lmonica97/Keytsy/blob/main/app/assets/images/gifs/search.gif" />
 </p>

 + Categories -- When a user selects on a specific category of items, only the products that are within the category chosen will be listed.
+Users can filter products in each category with the price filter.

 <p align="center">
   <img src="https://github.com/lmonica97/Keytsy/blob/main/app/assets/images/gifs/category.gif" />